James L. Alcorn: New South politics

 Alcorn's estrangement from Senator Adelbert Ames, his northern-born colleague, deepened in 1871, as African-Americans became convinced that the former governor was not taking the problem of white terrorism seriously enough.
 Alcorn resisted federal action to suppress the Ku Klux Klan, instead contending that state authorities were sufficient to handle the task.
 By 1873, the quarrel had deepened into an intense animosity.
 Both men ran for governor.
 Ames was supported by the Radicals and most African Americans, while Alcorn won the votes of most of the scalawags, moderately Whiggish whites.
 Ames won by a vote of 69,870 to 50,490.
 Alcorn withdrew from active politics in the state and accused the new governor of being incapable and an enemy of the people.
-This was not true, but then, neither was Ames' view of Alcorn as an insincere and possibly corrupt man.
-When a second African-American Senator, Blanche Bruce, was elected in 1874, Alcorn refused to follow the customary procedure of introducing his new colleague to the Senate.
+When a second African-American senator, Blanche Bruce, was elected in 1874, Alcorn refused to follow the customary procedure of introducing his new colleague to the Senate.
 Bruce was instead welcomed by New York senator Roscoe Conkling, the leader of the congressional "Stalwart" wing.

-In 1875, when Reconstruction was fighting for its life against a campaign of violence from the Democrats, Alcorn emerged, only to lead a white force against black Republicans at Friar's Point.
+In 1875, when Reconstruction was fighting for its life against a campaign of violence from the Democrats, Alcorn emerged and led a white force against black Republicans at Friar's Point.
 The aftermath led to at least five black people being killed.

 During the Reconstruction period, Alcorn was an advocate of modernizing the South.
 Although a believer in white supremacy, he supported civil and political rights for African-Americans.
 In a letter to his wife (Amelia Alcorn, née Glover, of Rosemount Plantation in southern Alabama), he states that white Southerners must make African Americans their friend or the path ahead will be "red with blood and damp with tears."
 Alcorn founded the Mississippi levee system and was instrumental in rebuilding the structures after the Civil War.

 After he retired from politics, he was active in levee affairs.
 He was a delegate to the Mississippian constitutional convention of 1890, in which he supported the black disenfranchisement clause that the state's Democrats had introduced in the new constitution.
 He was twice married: in 1839 to Mary C. Stewart of Kentucky, who died in 1849; and in 1850 to Amelia Walton Glover of Alabama.
 In his later life, Alcorn practiced law in Friars Point, Mississippi, and lived quietly at his home, Eagle's Nest, in Coahoma County.
-He was interred upon his death in 1894 in the family cemetery.
+He was interred upon his death in 1894 in Eagle's Nest at the Alcorn Cemetery in Friars Point.
 Alcorn commissioned a statue of himself, and after his death, it was placed on his grave.